zmap/zdns/README.md

 =====

 ZDNS was originally built as a CLI tool only.
-Work has been done to convert this into a library with a CLI that calls this library.
-Currently, the [library](github.com/zmap/zdns/src/zdns) has been separated out and a new, separate [CLI](github.com/zmap/zdns/src/cli) has been added.
+Work has been done to convert this [library](github.com/zmap/zdns/src/zdns) into a standalone library and a separate [CLI](github.com/zmap/zdns/src/cli) wraps the library.

 The library consists of a `ResolverConfig` struct which will contain all config options for all lookups made.
-The `ResolverConfig` is used to create a `Resolver` struct which will be used to make all lookups.
+The `ResolverConfig` is used to create a `Resolver` struct which will make all lookups.
 A `Resolver` should only make a single lookup at a time and multiple `Resolver` structs should be used for parallelism.
 See our [examples](github.com/zmap/zdns/examples) for how to use the library.
 [Modules](github.com/zmap/zdns/src/modules) are used to define the behavior of the lookups.